 1986 Temperate Consistent.
 Heavy winter rains in February and March followed by a warm spring led to early bud break.
 Growing season even longer than 1985.
 Wines rounder, softer than 1985; a few late season rains posed no major problems.

-1987 Hot.
+1987 Warm.
 Drier than normal winter and a hot spring resulted in significant shatter.
 Late summer heat led to early crush.
 Yield was light, wine is very concentrated.

-1988 Hot.
+1988 Warm.
 Relatively dry winter, warm spring, early bud break.
 Rainy weather at bloom reduced crop size.
 Hot summer and a long crush.
 Like ’87, low production and concentrated wines.

 1989 Cool Variable.
 Low rainfall and a cool spring, but warm weather late.
 Crop thinning insured even ripening.
 The wine is highly extracted with significant body and structure.